Hal Jordan: Recreated for the Silver Age

+Broome had originally conceived of the character years prior to his debut in a story featuring Captain Comet in Strange Adventures #22 (July 1952) entitled "Guardians of the Clockwork Universe".

 After achieving great success in 1956 in reviving the Golden Age character The Flash, DC editor Julius Schwartz looked toward recreating the Green Lantern from the Golden Age of Comic Books.
 Drawing from his love for science-fiction, Schwartz intended to show the new Green Lantern in a more modern light, enlisting writer John Broome and artist Gil Kane, who in 1959 would reintroduce Green Lantern to the world in Showcase #22 (October 1959) by creating Hal Jordan.

 The character was a success, and it was quickly decided to follow up his three-issue run on Showcase with a self-titled series.
 Green Lantern #1 began in July–August 1960 and would continue until #89 in April–May 1972.

 Starting in issue #17, Gardner Fox joined the book to share writing duties with John Broome.
 The quartet of Schwartz, Broome, Fox, and Kane remained the core creative team until 1970.